Bema suffered from diverticulitis as a result of unhealthy eating habits. She now follows a healthy lifestyle.

 How I Knew I Had to See a Doctor

-I knew that there was something more wrong with me than a simple stomach flu because the pain was slowly growing as the days went on.
-With a toddler at home, there was no way I could be in less than in tip-top shape for more than a day or two.
+I knew that there was something more serious going on than a simple stomach flu because the pain was slowly growing as the days went on.
+With a toddler at home, there was no way I could be in less than tip-top shape for more than a day or two.

 Read More From Patientslounge